kianzohoury/VAE/README.md

 digits, which can be shared across many digit classes.
 Instead, it is then the job of the decoder to reconstruct the specific digit.

-## Style and Rotation
+## Meaning of Latent Representations
-Okay, so we now know that VAEs are particularly good at generating new digits from latent representations.
+Okay, we now know that VAEs are particularly good at generating new digits from latent representations, given their ability to manifest regularized latent spaces.

 But what do the latent representations actually encode?
-Well, for latent vectors that live in anything above 2D space, it's hard to visualize what happens when we traverse the latent space.
-However, for VAEs with a latent size of 2, we can actually do this.
-Instead of sampling $z \tilde N(0, 1)$, we can traverse a subspace of the latent space, say, a 10 x 10 grid.
-Below, we can see what the decoder produces for such a grid of latent vectors:
+Let's consider VAEs with latent representations that live in 2D space.
+Typically, we sample $z ~ N(0, 1)$, because the latent space is supposed to be approximately standard normal, hence why we can feed the decoder a random noise vector.
+But we don't have to do that.
+Instead, we can traverse a subspace of the latent space, say, a 10 x 10 grid centered around (0, 0).
+This allows us to see more clearly, the relationship between the components $z = (z_1, z_2)$ and the generated digit:

 <p align="middle" float="left">
   <img src="output/VAE/plots/generated_digits_latent_grid.jpg" width="45%" />